shravanasati/hydra/README.md

 Valid options for the language argument are:
 - python
 - go
+- web

 Example: `hydra init myProject python`

 In case the `lang` argument is not provided, hydra falls back to the `default-lang` configuration.

-*hydra* currently supports only python and go for project creation.
+*hydra* currently supports only python, go and web-frontend for project creation.
 But, as new versions are published, support for more languages/frameworks will be added.

 ### version